 Tree of Life

-I CONTINUED TO inspect these liberal ideas as I prepared for the release of my first book.
-I even dusted off the bible my mother gave me for my confirmation to see if I could find any more information to validate these theoretical claims.
-I was hesitant to tell anyone about what I was researching because I was afraid of what they may think.
+I CONTINUED TO further inspect these liberal ideas as my grandfather returned home and I prepared for the release of my first book.
+I even dusted off the bible my mother gave to me for my confirmation to see if I could find any more information to validate these theoretical claims.
+I was hesitant to tell anyone about my research because I was afraid of what they may think.
 I didn’t want to be labeled some born again Christian.

-As I dug further and further into the alternative suggestions, the distorted pieces started to fit.
+Digging further into the alternative suggestions, the distorted pieces started to fit.
 I still wasn’t sure how they lined up, but as I configured the detached fragments around the edges, I couldn’t help but look further toward the center of the distinct impression.
-The deceptive illusion on the outside of the unsealed box was showing a glorified depiction of a man, but the pieces on the inside were showing a different picture I could only comprehend with my new mind.
+The deceptive illusion on the outside of the box was showing a glorified depiction of a man, but the pieces on the inside were showing a different picture I could only comprehend with my new mind.

-I was searching for definitive answers but struggling to make sense of what existed outside of the dirty window I was conditioned to leave closed.
+Searching for definitive answers, I struggled to make sense of what existed outside of the dirty window I was conditioned to leave closed.
 I wanted to reach through and explore the warm rain on my upturned palm but was afraid to unlock the stained window and feel pure intention pass through my reversible inhibition.